home-assistant/developers.home-assistant/docs/documenting.md

 title: "Documentation"
 ---

 The user documentation is located at [https://www.home-assistant.io](https://www.home-assistant.io).
-This section here is the place where we provide documentation and additional details about creating or modifying content.
+This section is the place where we provide documentation and additional details about creating or modifying content.

 The [home-assistant.io](https://home-assistant.io) website is built using [Jekyll](http://github.com/mojombo/jekyll) and [these dependencies](https://pages.github.com/versions/).
 The pages are written in [Markdown](http://daringfireball.net/projects/markdown/).
 To add a page, you don't need to know HTML.